omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

 ## Installation

-Install python3 and pip3 on your local computer.
+Install Docker, python3 and pip3 on your local computer.
 We recommend that you use Linux.
+A working OMNeT++ installation, and a checked-out INET (fork) git repository is also necessary.

 ### Deployment on AWS